 Correct any concerns and re-apply power to the unit and repeat all the steps above.
 If the unit meets all the steps above, go to the next page for Final Assembly.
 If not, something was missed.
-See Page 62 for Trouble Shooting Tips.
+Refer to page 62 for the different Trouble Shooting Tips associated with each Test.